p4lang/behavioral-model/docs/simple_switch.md

 pipeline, but should not be written to.
 - `mcast_grp`: needed for the multicast feature.
 This field needs to be written in the ingress pipeline when you wish the packet to be multicast.
-A value of 0 means no multicast.
-This value must be one of a valid multicast group configured through bmv2 runtime interfaces.
+A value of 0 means no multicast, and alling `mark_to_drop` will set the value to 0.
+A nonzero value should be that of a valid multicast group configured through bmv2 runtime interfaces.
 See the "after-ingress pseudocode" for relative priority of this vs. other possible packet operations at end of ingress.